Synthird/trigonometric-reciprocal-identities/java/README.md

 trigReciprocal.csc(0.0); // Returns Double.NaN due to division by 0.
 ```

-### trigReciprocal.sec(double numberInRadians) | Returns a double in radians
+### trigReciprocal.sec(double angleInRadians) | Returns a double in radians

-Returns the secant of numberInRadians.
+Returns the secant of angleInRadians.

 $sec(number) ={{1} \over {cos(number)}}$